hamzasalahuddin72/RepJournal/README.md

 ## How to Run Locally

 This project can be opened and run using Android Studio.
-The app uses Firebase services, so a Firebase project is required if you want to run the app with authentication, Firestore and profile image upload features.
+RepJournal uses Firebase services, so a Firebase project is required if you want to run the app with authentication, Firestore database storage and profile image upload features.

 ### Prerequisites

 Before running the project, make sure you have:

 - Android Studio installed
-- Java / JDK configured for Android development
 - Android SDK installed
+- A compatible JDK configured for Android development
 - A Firebase project
 - An Android emulator or physical Android device